 Springfield is located at the southern end of the Willamette Valley, also known as Oregon wine country.
 Two rivers run through the community, the Willamette River, and McKenzie River.
 Bike, walk or run the Middle Fork Path along the Willamette River, or spend the day fishing on the McKenzie River.
 Springfield has a flourishing downtown and fast becoming a must visit for its culinary experience!
 Immersed in art, take the outdoor mural tour, or stay inside at the Emerald Art Center.
 We have one of the most desirable locations in the Pacific Northwest to live, work, and play.

 PeaceHealth Sacred Heart Medical Center at Riverbend is a state-of-the-art regional medical center.
 On the leading edge of evidence-based hospital design, and creating a patient-centered, healing environment with a strong focus on quality clinical outcomes and patient safety.

 - The Clinical Social Worker completes appropriate intake documentation, provides ongoing assessment, develops treatment plan in collaboration with the multi-disciplinary treatment team.
 The Clinical Social Worker also manages multiple complicated cases, maintains current knowledge of ever-changing community resources, monitors patient needs and progress, and develops aftercare plans.
 Maintains documentation on patient throughout hospitalization.

-- Conducts therapeutic sessions with patients and/or families, as well as community staffing, in coordination with the physician and treatment team.
-Works as in integral member of the treatment team in the provision of treatment and aftercare planning.
+- Provides brief therapeutic interventions with patients and/or families, as well as community staffing in coordination with the physician and treatment team.
+Works as an integral member of the treatment team in the provision of treatment and aftercare planning.

 - Ensures compliance with privacy and confidentiality laws.
 Interfaces regularly with legal entities to address treatment needs.